codes-templates/npm-react/README.md

 3. create a site on netlify

-3. copy the site_id from your netlify site settings, add it to github project settings
+4. copy the site_id from your netlify site settings, add it to github project settings

      - project -> settings -> secrets -> actions -> create new token with name:NETLIFY_SITE_ID

+5. Stop auto Build from Build settings of site

 ## how to add GITHUB_TOKEN